Russia Travel Advice

 Credit card skimming at ATM points have been known to happen.
 This can result in your credit card being exploited by third parties.
 It is advised that you use the guarded hotel ATM machines only, or ensure you have sufficient cash for your trip.

 Although security is in place at public venues, it is not the most stringent, as with any security measure it can be averted.
-It is advised that you know where emergency exit points are in public venues and be vigilant at all times.
+The best travel advice in Russia is that it is advised that you know where emergency exit points are in public venues and be vigilant at all times.

 Practice safety when socialising; do not accept drinks from strangers, previous muggings via drugging have occurred on tourists.
 Drinking an excessive amount of alcohol can leave you vulnerable, especially if you do not know the area well.
 Drink in moderation and do not walk home alone.